zry98/movistar-home-hacks/RG3205W/README.en.md

 > [!TIP]
 > You should not use major email providers like Gmail either for sending or receiving, because they normally do not allow APK attachments.
 You can use the "[email-file-server](https://github.com/zry98/movistar-home-hacks/tree/main/email-file-server)" tool provided in this repository, please check the [next subsection](#use-the-email-file-server-tool) for detailed instructions.

-**For more information on hacks for the Rev5, please refer to [RG3205W/rev5_howto.en.md](../RG3205W/rev5_howto.en.md).**
+**For more information on soft-hacks for the Rev5, please refer to [RG3205W/rev5-softhacks/README.en.md](../RG3205W/rev5-softhacks/README.en.md).**

 First app you should definitely install is a [launcher](https://search.f-droid.org/?q=launcher), and set it as the default launcher (_Settings > Apps & notifications > Advanced > Default apps > Home app_), otherwise you'll still be stuck in the onboarding app every time it reboots.

-But be aware that the onboarding app sometimes will disconnect the Wi-Fi and locks you out.
+But be aware that the onboarding app will still show up and lock you out when the Wi-Fi connection changes.
 So we still need to find a way to uninstall them.

 #### Use the email-file-server tool

 You should have a PC that is accessible from your Movistar Home, for example, in the same LAN.

 Download the email-file-server release suitable for your PC from its [release page](https://github.com/zry98/movistar-home-hacks/releases/tag/v0.0.1), for example, `email-file-server_v0.0.1_windows_amd64.zip` for most Windows PC.
-Decompress the archive and open the decompressed folder.

-Put the APK files you want to install on Movistar Home inside the `files` folder in the decompressed folder.
+Decompress the archive and put the APK files you want to install on Movistar Home inside the `files` folder in the decompressed folder.

 Open a terminal in the same folder, execute `./email-file-server`.
-By default, it will read all files inside `./files`, and start a minimal POP3 server listening on the 8110 port, and a minimal SMTP server listening on the 8025 port.
+By default, it will read all files inside the `files` folder, and start a minimal POP3 server listening on the 8110 port, and a minimal SMTP server listening on the 8025 port.

 You can run `./email-file-server --help` to see its usage if you want to customize anything.